-2020 was set to be a big year for Madison De Rozario, but despite the disappointment of Japan 2020 being postponed, the Paralympian put the time to good use.
+2020 was set to be a big year for Madison De Rozario, but despite the disappointment of Tokyo 2020 being postponed, the Paralympian put the time to good use.

 “2020 might not be the year I remember for winning a gold medal, but it will still be memorable as the year I started to love to drive!”